secustor/prometheus-nagios-exporter/RUNBOOK.md

 Rollback:

 -   Open CircleCI for this project: [circleci:prometheus-nagios-exporter](https://circleci.com/gh/Financial-Times/workflows/prometheus-nagios-exporter)
 -   Find the build of the commit which you wish to roll back to.
-The commit message is visible, and the `sha` of the commit is displayed to the right.
+The commit message is visible, and the `sha` of the commit is displayed to the right
 -   Click on `Rerun`, under the build status for each workflow
 -   Click `Rerun from beginning`